Tree crushes SUV in Miami; 3 family members inside vehicle OK

 Florida Power & Light crews also responded to ensure no nearby power lines had been affected.

-Officials said one of the victims said this was an old tree.
+“That tree should have been cut down a long time ago,” said Barrera.

 What caused it to fall remains under investigation.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.